SimonVuong/ffreceiver/README.md

 `sudo cp tools/ffreceiver.service /lib/systemd/system`

 then...
+`sudo systemctl daemon-reload` so that systemd picks up the new file.
 `sudo systemctl start ffreceiver` to run it
-`sudo systemctl daemon-reload` so that systemd picks up the new file.
-`sudo systemtl enable ffreceiver` to enable starting app on boot
+`sudo systemctl enable ffreceiver` to enable starting app on boot